 association.
 “If you were to side all those homes and have to paint, it would be a disaster.
 It’s also important not to leave the HOA hanging with a huge repainting task.
 The homeowners love the low maintenance.”

 Inside, the homes feature real hardwood floors, ceramic tile, 5/4” granite slabs, alder finishes, stainless steel appliances, custom cabinetry – “the same items we use on our million-dollar homes,” Knickrehm points out.
 “No matter what we’re building, he says, “we mix materials on the outside.
 We’ve done the exact same thing with vinyl, which allows us to extend our strategy.
 You get that relief on the façade which is really important.
 Most of the realtors come up and they can’t even believe the shake is vinyl until they touch it – it looks that good.
 That’s also a common reaction with buyers.
 They can’t tell until they’re right up there touching it.”

-In addition to the aesthetic quality, Boyce also highlights factors of easy installation and the limited lifetime warranty protection of The Foundry, which is manufactured by The Tapco Group®.
+In addition to the aesthetic quality, Boyce also highlights factors of easy installation and the limited lifetime warranty protection of The Foundry.
 “With the single-course lap, it’s very efficient.
 Other shake panels are double-course, so your waste is a lot more – double what it would be with Foundry siding.”